nizarakbarm/Nginx-Wordpress-AWS-Provision/README.md

 USERNAME_EC2: secret for USERNAME operating system of EC2 vm that will be used by workflow

+Note: Due to the limited lifetime of some tokens, it is necessary to update your token regularly

 ## Triggers of workflow

-To use this workflow you need to develop something inside develop branch then create pull request because my workflow using trigger on pull request.
+To use this workflow, you need to develop something inside the develop branch, then create a pull request because my workflow uses a trigger on pull requests.